Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Comparison of Adaptation Paradigms

 \subsection{Tool Adaptation Paradigms: T1 and T2}

-We now pivot to tool-centric paradigms, which shift optimization from the expensive agent to cheaper external tools.
-These paradigms sacrifice some parametric flexibility (the agent policy stays fixed) but gain system-level flexibility: we can grow, specialize, and rewire the tool ecosystem without touching the main agent.
+Tool-centric paradigms shift optimization from the expensive agent to cheaper external tools.
+These paradigms sacrifice some parametric flexibility (the agent policy stays fixed) but gain system-level flexibility: the tool ecosystem can be grown, specialized, and rewired without touching the main agent.